 9432 and 8907 Lake Shore Boulevard

+Upon the death of Thomas White in 1914, Windsor and Walter and Walter continued, and Rollin severed his connection.
 When World War I broke out, the French Government promptly ordered 600 White trucks, and many orders for the Allies followed.
 The United States Army adopted the two-ton White truck as standard, and the French Government awarded Croix de Guerre to the White-truck fleet for its service.
-There were 18,000 of these trucks in the armies of the United States and allied powers, and in 1918, the United States Government took the entire production.
+There were 18,000 of these trucks in the United States and allied powers' armies, and in 1918, the United States Government took the entire production.

 The White brothers added to their father’s philosophy on how to operate the company.
 They encouraged employee musicians to perform at lunchtime.
 Even the second and third shifts had their bands.
 Company sports teams, baseball, in particular, were used to build company pride.
 The company operated a small hospital and a night school, offering a variety of classes.
 Employees could pay utility bills and even their taxes through the company cashier.
 Their industrial service department helped employees fill out forms when needed.

 The Whites valued and respected their workforce.
-All three brothers spent several hours per day in the plant, getting to know the names of all employees.
-Lunch, on many occasions found the Whites in the employee cafeteria, not the executive dining room.
+All three brothers spent several hours per day in the plant, getting to know all employees' names.
+Lunch, on many occasions, found the Whites in the employee cafeteria, not the executive dining room.

 Should an employee become sick and no longer able to work in the plant, Walter White transferred the employee to a healthier environment at his Circle W. Farm.
 It just seemed like common sense to achieve great results and limited turnover from contented workers.

-Delia died on May 15, 1947.
+Delia died of a cerebral hemorrhage at Lakeside Hospital on May 15, 1947.
+She had been ill for about a week.
 Windsor suffered a stroke in late February 1958 and died on April 9, 1958, while visiting his brother, Rollin, in Hobe Sound, Florida.
 Both he and Delia were buried in Lakeview Cemetery.